Social Justice + Equity Statement

 - We will avoid language that cause microaggressions in order to foster equity and inclusion in sessions, in training, and in the Writing Center.

 - We will use a student’s preferred first name and preferred pronouns at all times in sessions, in training, and in the Writing Center.

-- We will also use language that fosters growth mindset and “pedagogy of hope” for all students allowing them to continue strength-based improvement as part of our commitment to reducing systemic achievement gaps.
+- We will also use language that fosters growth mindset and “pedagogy of hope” for all students allowing them to continue strength-based improvement as part of our commitment to reducing systemic disproportionality.
 We believe that we all can learn and achieve.

 - We will run sessions that ask our classmates growth-minded questions that help them to unlock, unpack, and use their strengths in writing.